 You May Qualify for Legal Assistance

-If you have a pre-existing condition or prior similar injury, you might get turned down for benefits.
+If you have a pre-existing condition or prior similar injury, your employer could deny your claim.
 And since your employer chooses the doctor that diagnoses your injury, you may feel you aren’t compensated fairly.
 But you don’t have to fight alone to recover all the money you lost while off work.

 Your best bet is to talk with a workers’ comp attorney about your claim before you proceed.
 A lawyer won’t charge you anything for a first-time consultation and can give specific advice that applies to your situation.
 If the company doesn’t pay you a cash settlement, you owe the lawyer $0 for legal assistance.
 And if your case does win, then you’ll only pay a small, one-time fee.